Director of Projects, POA Educational Foundation

 Toronto, Canada & Delhi, India

 Often described as a tribe of one, and one of the tribe, Ashutosh is an Entrepreneur based in Toronto (Canada).
 His projects are driven by needs and frustrations of his own, and people at large.
-Thereby they are social in nature, and typically solve a problem or make life better.
 He has been working with leading thinkers, artists, executives and entrepreneurs on initiatives across business, arts, philanthropy and public policy for over 15 years.

 Current Life Mission

 In 2012, after losing his favourite cousin to smoking, he learned that smoking affects at least 1 billion people globally, making it the #1 preventable cause of death.
-He partnered with Canadian Heart Surgeon Dr. Gopal Bhatnagar, Boris Giller and others to start 180 Smoke, a crowd-sourced provider of vape based alternatives for all type of smokers (cigar, cigarette, shisha, others).
+He partnered with Canadian Heart Surgeon Dr. Gopal Bhatnagar, Boris Giller and others to start 180 Smoke, a crowd-sourced provider of vape based alternatives for all type of smokers (tobacco, cannabis, molasses).
 180, a leading omni-channel retailer, wholesaler and manufacturer, has several proprietary formulas, and two patents pending, the first of which has been released in open source.
 He is also the publisher of Canadian (online) music publication, The Scene Magazine.

 Ashutosh is a graduate of Trinity College, University of Toronto (Software Engineering, Computer Science and Philosophy) as well as the Rotman School of Management (Bridge to Business program).
 He briefly attended the University of Guelph for Computing and Information Science.
 He is the former student head of Canada’s premier undergraduate college, Trinity College at the University of Toronto.
 He also served as the student head of his high school (2,300+ students) where he started a garbage reduction program being practiced to date.